Looking for ways to reuse, recycling and repurpose things in 2021? Well, the garden is the perfect place to do this!

-We’ve all seen old metal buckets and watering cans turned into plant pots for alternative and reusable solutions in eco gardens, but if you’re looking for a bigger planter solution, an old tyre is the perfect option.
+We’ve all seen garden ideas like plant pot old metal buckets, watering cans and teacup planters for alternative and reusable solutions in eco gardens – but if you’re looking for a bigger planter solution, an old tyre is the perfect DIY option.

 Making a tyre flower pot or planter couldn’t be easier.
 All you need in order to create a basic tyre planter is an old tyre!

-Depending on the depth you want your planter will depend on the number of tyres you need.
-And the size of the resulting planter you want will determine the radius of the tyre you will need.
+The number of tyres you need will depend on the depth you want your tyre planter to be, and the width of the desired tyre planter you will determine the radius of the tyre you will need.
+For example, a tractor tyre would be suitable for a large plant.

 Once you have your tyre(s) of choice, prepping for planting can be done in just a few simple steps.